-Figure 6 SAN HQ data showing login storm I/O with two PS-M4110XS arrays
+Figure 6 SAN HQ data showing login storm I/O with PS4210XS array

-The maximum latency seen in this test is well below the 20 ms criteria, and the two arrays were able to sustain about 7,000 total IOPS for the login storm.
-This shows that the arrays are able to support the 1,000 desktops with no issues.
+The maximum latency seen in this test is well below the 20 ms criteria (write latency of less than 3 ms with 99% write workload), and the array was able to sustain about 9,900 total IOPS for the login storm.
+This shows that the array is able to support the 1,000 desktops with no issues.